nrwl/nx/docs/react/fundamentals/develop-like-google.md

 No matter what kind of library it is, you can run:

-- `ng test mylib` to test the library
+- `nx test mylib` to test the library
-- `ng lint mylib` to lint the library
+- `nx lint mylib` to lint the library

 > By default, libraries are only buildable in the context of an application.

 > To be able to build a library independently, you can pass `--publishable` when creating it.
-You can then run `ng build mylib` to build it, and then publish the results to an NPM registry.
+You can then run `nx build mylib` to build it, and then publish the results to an NPM registry.

 You can import the library like this: